 Your first line of defense in keeping goats comfortable in winter should be choosing breeds of goats that are well-suited to your climate.
 Then, making sure you’ve given your goats a shelter or barn that is sufficient to their needs and your weather conditions, is the next step.

-If you've gotten those two things right, then using these 12 tips to get your goats ready for winter, will likely go a long way toward helping your goats stay happy and healthy even in the cold weather.
+If you’ve got those 2 things right, then using these 12 tips to get your goats ready for winter, will likely go a long way toward helping your goats stay happy and healthy even in the cold weather.

 Also, keep in mind that unlike your goats, you don’t have a natural fur coat to help warm you.
 Gear up with good shoes, thick socks, and warm layers so you can also be comfortable when spending time with your goats!